 Outdoor Living & Recreation

-Lighting up your outdoor space is a fun DIY project that will reward you with many enchanted evenings under the stars.
+At Knowles Building Centre, we believe lighting up your outdoor space is a fun DIY project that will reward you with many enchanted evenings under the stars.
 When the moon isn’t full or on a cloudy night, you’ll be glad that you’ve added some brightness to your backyard or front garden.

 The best part of DIY outdoor lighting is that there is a huge selection of lighting features to choose from, and the new sustainable LED models go easy on your energy bill.